 Asia is the only continent where you can find markets of all types.
 Their strengths complement each other, developed financial hubs side-by-side with more populous, less-costly, faster-growing economies.

 Furthermore, the infrastructure which allows investment is better in Asia.
-Property funds, private placements, mutual funds, and other types of assets are simply harder to find in South America, for example, when compared to Asia.
+Property funds, private placements, mutual funds, crowdfunding, and other assets are harder to find in South America, for example, when compared to Asia.

 To summarize, it’s not just easier to invest in Asia.
-There’s more options, greater opportunity, and better catalysts for higher growth.
+There’s also better options, greater opportunity, and more catalysts for higher growth.

 Skip the Next Western Recession